 Of course, I could easily write an article explaining why it’s wrong to use Kali as a first Linux distribution.
 In fact, you could find great arguments here and here to dissuade you from using Kali unless you really have specific needs.

 But I wanted to do something different.
-So I setup a virtual machine and tried to put myself in the shoes of a ‘new user’ trying some basic tasks on his brand new Linux system.
+So I installed Kali Linux in VirtualBox and tried to put myself in the shoes of a ‘new user’ trying some basic tasks on his brand new Linux system.
 So, will I encounter some issues or will it be straightforward?
 Stay with me up until the end of this article to read my conclusions.

 What is Kali Linux?